openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 This section extends the server metadata [@!RFC8414] to allow the RP to obtain information about the Credentials an OP is capable of issuing.

+The well-known URI string used is "/.well-known/openid-credential-issuer".
+This path MUST use the "https" scheme.

 This specification defines the following new Server Metadata parameters for this purpose:

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.